jncraton/software-engineering-lab-1/readme.md

 Note that when working collaboratively nearly all teams will avoid using the `main` branch in this way.
 We will use branches and pull requests in our next lab.

 If you run into merge conflicts, feel free to attempt to resolve them.
-If you get stuck, we can talk more about how to get unstuck in class.
+If you get stuck, ask a peer or the instructor about how to get unstuck.

 ### Modify the application